-The most common health concerns with well water is the potential presence of arsenic, bacteria, lead, radon, and uranium.
+The most common health concerns with well water is the potential presence of arsenic, bacteria, lead, PFAS, radon, and uranium.
 Unlike the more noticeable aesthetic concerns, you can’t see, taste, or smell these harmful contaminants.
 The only way to be sure your water is not contaminated is through a laboratory water test.
 Read more about each of these health concerns and how to remove them from your water if present.

 Arsenic is an industrial chemical but also a toxic element found in the earth known to contaminate groundwater.
 A high number of Maine residential wells reportedly contain levels of naturally occurring arsenic that exceed EPA safety standards.
 When arsenic levels exceed the EPA drinking water limit, a treatment system is required to safeguard against elevated risks of cancer and developmental delays in children.
 Effective treatment methods include Reverse Osmosis and Absorptive Media units.